OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### Reviewing Disassembled Native Code

 Analysing disassembled native code requires a good understanding of the calling conventions and instructions used by the underlying platform.
 In this section we are looking in ARM64 disassembly of the native code.
 A good starting point to learn about ARM architecture is available at [Introduction to ARM Assembly Basics](https://azeria-labs.com/writing-arm-assembly-part-1/ "Introduction to ARM Assembly Basics") by Azeria Labs Tutorials.
-A quick summary of things that we will be using in this section:
+This is a quick summary of the things that we will be using in this section:

 - In ARM64, a register is of 64 bit in size and referred to as Xn, where n is a number from 0 to 31.
 If the lower (LSB) 32 bits of the register are used then it's referred to as Wn.
 - The input parameters to a function are passed in the X0-X7 registers.